stargate-bukkit/Stargate-Bukkit/README.md

 - Updated the teleport method
 - Remove always-open gates from lists
-- Hopefully stop Stargate and Nether interference
+- Hopefully stop Stargate and Nether interferenceF

 #### \[Version 0.4.9]

 - Left-click to scroll signs up
-- Show "(Not Connected)" on fixed-gates with a non-existant destination
+- Show "(Not Connected)" on fixed-gates with a non-existent destination
 - Added "maxgates" option
 - Removed debug message
 - Started work on disabling damage for lava gates, too much work to finish with the current implementation of